machingclee/machingclee.github.io/static/media/334-Scheduled-Task-ECS.2a475dc1.md

 ##### Comparison

+*From Claude-3.5-Sonnet*:
-ECS Scheduled Tasks advantages (*From Claude-3.5-Sonnet*):
+- ECS Scheduled Tasks advantages:
   1. No time limits (Lambda has 15-min max)

   2. Better for large database backups
   3. More memory available (up to 30GB vs Lambda's 10GB)
   4. Can use same Docker image as your application
   5. Better for CPU-intensive tasks
   6. No cold starts

-Lambda with SQS advantages:
+- Lambda with SQS advantages:
   1. More cost-effective for short tasks

   2. Serverless, less configuration
   3. Better for small databases
   4. Auto-scaling built in
   5. Pay only for execution time
   6. Easier to implement and maintain

 ##### My Experience